 Recommended Car Maintenance Schedule

 If you’re driving your car or truck frequently and if you rely on it for your work and main transportation, we strongly recommend you bring your car in for maintenance at least every 7,500 miles for an oil change.
 That’s at the very least.
-If you notice strange noises coming from your car, your dashboard warning lights turn on, or see or smell any smoke from the engine, you should immediately bring in your SUV, car, or truck for maintenance.
+If you notice strange noises coming from your car, your dashboard warning lights turn on, your car shaking, or see or smell any smoke from the engine, you should immediately bring in your SUV, car, or truck for maintenance.
 Before you encounter any major repair costs at a collision center, make sure you’re following your recommended maintenance schedule.

 After 7,500 Miles